 How many books have you written?

 I wrote 4 books which were never published before I wrote Threads.
 I don’t count those – but they were very useful practice for writing.
-There are 3 books in the Threads series (all published in the UK and available online from The Book Depository), and I’ve also published The Look and You Don’t Know Me.
-My new book, The Castle, comes out in the UK in 2014.
+There are 3 books in the Threads series (all published in the UK and available online from The Book Depository), and I’ve also published The Look, You Don’t Know Me, The Castle, and Love Song with Chicken House.
+And Following Ophelia and Unveiling Venus with Stripes.
+As of summer 2017 that makes 9.

 How long does it take to write a book?